Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Methodology

 \subsubsection{Decoder}

 Our decoder is based on the Attention Model, which was selected over the traditional Pointer Network due to its empirically superior performance \cite{hgpn}.
-The decoder forms the mission plan sequentially, as illustrated in Figure~\ref{fig:method}c-d.
+The decoder forms the mission plan sequentially, as illustrated in Fig.~\ref{fig:method}c-d.
 At each time step, the decoder selects the next sub-task to visit for an agent based on the graph embedding, the current node embedding, the current state of the mission (in embedding space) and the availability mask.
 If the depot is selected, the algorithm proceeds to the subsequent agent.
 Note that an agent has the option to stop completing tasks and return to the depot at any point, provided there is still at least one other agent available to complete remaining tasks, similar to the assumption made in \cite{ucl_multi_robot}.
 The state of the environment is summarized by the following features: the number of remaining agents, the accumulated mission time for the current agent, the maximum mission time across all agents, and the distance from the depot.
 These features are mapped into an embedding space using affine linear transformations and concatenated with the embedding for the current agent vertex (i.e. the agent's current location) to form the context embeddings.
 Unlike in \citet{kool2019attentionlearnsolverouting}, we do not include the embedding of the first vertex traversed by the agent, as the agent does not return to this location in the replanning problem.
 Cross-attention with an availability mask is applied to the context embeddings and vertex embeddings to compute the attention scores.
-In the replanning problem, the mask prevents selection of: \begin{itemize} \item Previously visited sub-tasks \item Start locations when the current node is not the depot \item The depot if the current agent is the last available and unvisited sub-tasks remain \end{itemize} The next sub-task is then selected based on these scores, as detailed in Appendix~\ref{sec:app-decoder}.
+In the replanning problem, the mask prevents selection of: previously visited sub-tasks; start locations when the current node is not the depot; and the depot if the current agent is the last one available, and unvisited sub-tasks remain.
+The next sub-task is then selected based on these scores, as detailed in the Appendix.
 This process is repeated until all sub-tasks are assigned to the agents.
-The final output is a set of routes, one for each drone, covering all sub-tasks, as illustrated in Figure~\ref{fig:method}d.
+The final output is a set of routes, one for each agent, covering all sub-tasks, as illustrated in Fig.~\ref{fig:method}d.
+We note that in future work, the GATR architecture could be easily extended, e.g. to other encoders tailored for min-max objectives (e.g. \cite{dpn}, which has separate embeddings for task partitioning and navigation), or decoders that output actions for agents in parallel to encourage collaborative behavior \cite{parco}.